Mistake Rib Scarf

 Size:

-5.5" x ~70" (see materials note)
+(Small) 5.5" x ~70" (see materials note)

 Materials:

-1 skein each of Cape May Fiber Brushed Yarn (either alpaca or kid silk) and 1 skein of sock weight.
+(Small Scarf) 1 skein each of Cape May Fiber Brushed Yarn (either alpaca or kid silk) and 1 skein of sock weight.

 Note: Since my sock weight yarns come in yardages from 370 to 463 yards, you'll find that more yardage makes a longer scarf.
+You will be holding both yarns together for this scarf.

 Needles: